microsoft/GUI-Actor/README.md

 - [ ] Demo

 ## :bar_chart: Main Results
 Table 1.
-Main results on the ScreenSpot-Pro benchmark with Qwen2-VL as the backbone. † indicates scores obtained from our own evaluation of the official models on Huggingface.
+Main results on ScreenSpot-Pro, ScreenSpot, and ScreenSpot-v2 with **Qwen2-VL** as the backbone. † indicates scores obtained from our own evaluation of the official models on Huggingface.
 | Method           | Backbone VLM | ScreenSpot-Pro | ScreenSpot | ScreenSpot-v2 |
 |------------------|--------------|----------------|------------|----------------|
 | **_72B models:_**